lucelsbyleverageAI/facial_recognition/backend/MAC_SETUP.md

 # Facial Recognition Backend Setup for macOS on Apple Silicon (M1/M2/M3)

+> **Note:** For most users, you should use the main `setup.sh` script in the project root, which automates all backend, frontend, and Hasura setup—including table and relationship tracking.
+This guide is only needed for manual backend troubleshooting or if you encounter Apple Silicon-specific TensorFlow issues.
+See [`../docs/setup.md`](../docs/setup.md) for the unified workflow.

 This guide explains how to set up the facial recognition backend on macOS with Apple Silicon processors (M1, M2, M3).

 ## Prerequisites